Turkey says world must act against Syria after bombings

 It is struggling to cope with more than 300,000 refugees but is not alone in fearing the impact of Syria's war, which is stirring the Middle East's cauldron of sectarian, religious and nationalist struggles.

 "We, like Jordan, are hosting hundreds of thousands of Syrians.
-Security risks to neighboring countries are rising," Davutoglu said.
+Security risks to neighbouring countries are rising," Davutoglu said.

 DIPLOMATIC EFFORTS